-The following table is in millions of c nillions of dollars.

-Office of the National Coordinator for Health Information Technology 2020 /2 2021 /3 2022 2022 +/- 2021
+Office of the National Coordinator for Health Information Technology 2021 /3 2022 2022 +/- 2021

 Total Discretionary Budget Authority 60 62 0 -62

 Total PHS Evaluation Funds 87 +87

 Total Program Level 60 62 87 +25

 Full-Time Equivalents 157 177 177

-1 / Tatala many material due to recording

-2/ The FY 2020 column reflects final levels, including required and permissive transfers,

-3/ The FY 2021 column reflects enacted levels, including required transfers.
+- 1/ Totals may not add due to rounding. - 2/ The FY 2020 column reflects final levels, including required and permissive transfers, - 3/ The FY 2021 column reflects enacted levels, including required transfers.

-The mission of the Office of the National Coordinator for Health Information Technology is to improve the health and wellbeing of individuals and communities through the use of technology and health information that is accessible when and where it matters most.
+The mission of the Office of the National Coordinator for Health Information Technology is to improve the health and well-being of individuals and communities through the use of technology and health information that is accessible when and where it matters most.